subhendu17620/RUAS-sem-04/SDF/SRS.md

 FR4: the software should display movie description.

-FR5:  the system should allow user to view vacant and booked seats separately.
+FR5:  the system should allow user to view vacant seats and book seats.

 FR6: the software should support multiple payment options.